amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 the observer pattern defines a one to many dependency between the observable and observer objects.<br>
 the observable implements a mechanism for observers to register callbacks and calls them upon certain events.

-delegating the responsibility for querying the observable's state to the observer objects isn't preferred because of its pull based structure; this could lead to:
+delegating the responsibility for querying the observable's state to the observer objects isn't preferred because of its pull based structure; this could lead to
 - complicated decision making logic about when to query
 - the possibility of undesired delays
 - a large number of pointless function calls